 American Express offers both credit cards (which have established credit limits) and charge cards (which come with no preset limit).
 Each cardholder can typically hold a maximum of four credit cards at one time, with no restrictions on the number of charge cards.

-While the Gold Rewards Card was previously designated a charge card, it has now switched to being a credit card as of its mid-2021 relaunch.
+While the Gold Rewards Card was previously designated a charge card, it has since been switched to being a credit card as of its mid-2021 relaunch.
 Meanwhile, the Cobalt Card has always been a credit card since it was launched in 2017.

 Verdict: Both cards are credit cards, and will thus count towards your limit of four American Express credit cards.
 Given that there are quite a few other Amex credit cards worth holding, this makes choosing one card between the Gold and the Cobalt all the more significant.